 If you’d rather play around on Facebook than write a boring old essay, David Wright is in your corner.

-Every year, the Douglas College English instructor assigns students in his third-year Modernism course to create a Facebook page for a character from one of the novels they’re studying.
+Every year, the Douglas College English instructor gets students in his third-year Modernism course to create a Facebook page for a character from one of the novels they’re studying in the course.
 David says it gives students a chance to fully immerse themselves in the creation of a persona, much like they do when they create their own Facebook page.

 “They have to think: what would this character’s interests be?
-How would this person update their status, and what would that mean?” he says.
-“That brings in a lot of the contextual info you need to understand character.”
+How would this person update their status, what would they say, and what would that mean?” he says.
+“That brings out a lot of the contextual info you need to understand character.”

 David says the Facebook assignment is a way of teaching students the basics of literary criticism while putting the novels into a world they already understand and engage with.

 “It gives them a much clearer sense of character, and what character traits do in developing a level of realism in a character.
 This is sometimes hard for students to grasp.
 They come to a book and the characters are, for them, fully formed.
-They don't necessarily probe into the apparatus of that, which is what English – like it or not – does.”
+They don't necessarily probe into the apparatus of that, which is what the study of English Literaturedoes.”

 Though the Facebook assignment is not set to replace the essay any time soon – there are curriculum standards to consider, after all – David says he finds the social media approach far more valuable.

 “The students really get into it.
 I encourage their characters to friend each other, which is really interesting, because they might be from different novels.
-So you might have Leopold Bloom from Ulysses interacting with Clara from [which novel?] [and how is this type of interaction valuable?].”
+So you might have Leopold Bloom from James Joyce’s Ulysses interacting with Clara from Virginia Woolf’s Jacob’s Room [which novel?] [and how is this type of interaction valuable?].
+The interaction between these fictional characters on Facebook might suggest unseen links, such as similar “likes” and dislikes, similar hobbies and interests.
+All of which helps students grasp the role underlying social, cultural, or aesthetic concerns play in a character’s significance.”

-He also says the Facebook assignment – which he offers as a bonus assignment or an exercise worth just 10 percent – encourages students to take more risks.
+He also says the Facebook assignment – which he offers as a bonus assignment or an exercise worth just a small percentage of the course grade – encourages students to take more risks.

-“Most of the time, with an essay, they are trying so hard to please.
-They're scared of not getting the grade.
-But if an assignment isn’t worth much, they’ll be way more experimental.
-And this means improvement across the board.
-You see it trickle into the essay.
-The students start to be more daring, looser.”
+“Most of the time, with an essay, students are trying so hard to please.
+They're scared of not getting a good grade and so they tend to write what they think I want to see.
+What the Facebook assignment encourages, because they’re so familiar with Facebook, is getting into the texts without the pressure of a daunting essay format.
+Students engage with the material in a way that makes sense for them and they’remore daring, looser, as a result.
+They really see the connections between texts, the similar social, cultural, and aesthetic values, all the stuff Facebook shows us about ourselves and our friends.
+Students constantly surprise and delight me with the creativity of their character Facebook profiles.
+I can’t say the same about some of their essays.”